teusH/MySense/PyCom/README.md

 * USB V220 AC-5V= adapter (Action € 2.10)
 * wiring: per module 4 wires: female/male for 4 modules:
 2 packs Dupont jumpercables 20cm 10 per package (2 X € 1.50 Tinytronics)
-Remark: better to create a shield/header with Grove sockets and connectors.
+Remark: better to create a UART/I2C connector shield with Grove sockets and connectors.
+See the picture.
 Board design with Grove sockets is available.
 * assortiment thrink tubes (2.5 mm and bigger) (€ 3.45 Ben's Electronics)
 * V220 outdoor cablebox 10X12.5 cm, larger is better eg OBO T100 or T160. (electroshop.nl € 5.39)
 Or use PVC pipes and roof air outlet exhaust.
 Advised is to paint it white and use double pipes for heat isolation.